Former Leslie Arms Public House, London

 The Grade II-listed former Leslie Arms Public House in Croydon, London was built in c.1850.

-Christopher Costelloe, Director of the Victorian Society, said: ‘Victorian pubs are closing all over the country and it is no surprise that this year there is one on our Top Ten Endangered List.
+Christopher Costelloe, Director of the The Victorian Society, said: ‘Victorian pubs are closing all over the country and it is no surprise that this year there is one on our Top Ten Endangered List.
 A particularly intractable case, this is a building of great quality where continued pub use should be viable.
 The right owner is needed!’